 Our stringent loan origination policies and underwriting standards have resulted in a low historical loan loss experience.
 Since 2012 and as of December 31, 2020, we have originated more than \$1.1 billion of 1-4 family residential loans (including home equity lines of credit) and, have not experienced any losses.
 Prior to 2009, however, we purchased more than \$900 million of 1-4 family residential mortgages from third parties, which resulted in significant losses.
 In 2009, the balance of 90 days or more delinquent loans was \$48.1 million.
 Since the beginning of 2014, we have focused on managing this portfolio and have decreased our average annual loss rates from 97 basis points for the time period of 2010 through 2013 to 85 basis points for the time period of 2014 through 2017.
 In 2020, this portfolio had a \$0.5 million net recovery.
-The balance of 90 days or more delinquent loans has decreased from \$48.1 million as of December 31, 2020 to \$14.3 million as of December 31, 2020.
+The balance of 90 days or more delinquent loans has decreased from \$48.1 million as of December 31, 2009 to \$14.3 million as of December 31, 2020.

 Loans to One Borrower.
 In accordance with "loans-to-one-borrower" regulations promulgated by the New York State Department of Financial Services, which we refer to as NYDFS, we are generally limited to lending no more than 15% of our unimpaired capital and unimpaired surplus to any one borrower or borrowing entity.
 This limit may be increased by an additional 10% for loans secured by readily marketable collateral having a market value, as determined by reliable and continuously available price quotations, at least equal to the amount of funds outstanding.
-To qualify for this additional 10%, we must perfect a security interest in the collateral and the collateral must have a market value at all times of at least 100% of the loan amount that exceeds 15% of our unimpaired capital and unimpaired surplus.
+To qualify for this additional 10%, we must perfect a security interest in the collateral and unimpaired surplus.
 At December 31, 2020, our regulatory limit on loans-to-one borrower was \$84 million.
 Our Management Credit Committee approval limit is \$25 million, any loan over \$25 million must be approved by the Credit Policy Committee.
 We regularly monitor concentration risk, which is the risk of lending too much to one particular customer or type of customer.
 Our loan policy establishes detailed concentration limits and sub limits by loan type and geography.
 Our Management Credit Committee and our Credit Policy Committee review our concentration reports on a quarterly basis.